-2. If this does not resolve the matter, the student can then lodge a formal complaint and forward it to the education manager Ms. Catherine Marley.
-The official complaint will be investigated by the education manager.
+2. If this does not resolve the matter, the student can then lodge a formal complaint and forward it to the office manager Ms. Amy Boyle.
+The official complaint will be investigated by the office manager.

 Throughout the complaints process, every effort will be made to acknowledge a formal complaint within five working days.
 You should then receive a written response within ten working days; unless there are exceptional circumstances, whereby you will be informed that more time is required to investigate the complaint thoroughly.

-3. Should you continue to feel dissatisfied following the result of Stage 2, you should contact the Managing Director, Mr. Xuibn Yuan in writing within seven days from receiving the written response.
+3. Should you continue to feel dissatisfied following the result of Stage 2, you should contact the Managing Director, Mr. Xuibn Yuan in writing within seven working days of receiving the written response.

 You will receive a letter from the Managing Director within five working days, acknowledging their request to further the complaint.
-Managing Director will then independently review the decision made in Stage 2, alongside all other relevant information.
+The managing Director will then independently review the decision made in Stage 2, alongside all other relevant information.

-You will receive a written response within fifteen working days, unless there are exceptional circumstances of which students will be notified.
+You will receive a written response within fifteen working days unless there are exceptional circumstances in which students will be notified.

 • Students currently registered and those who have graduated from the School within the last three years will qualify to lodge a complaint.